jnliou/project4/README.md

 Once we had consistent structures of data, we integrated it into a single DataFrame using SQLite.

 **Step 6: Data Export**
-Data was exported to our website using a sqlite database which consisted of the predictions from our ML model, while our raw data (image dataset) was hosted on S3 bucket.
+Data was exported to our website using a SQLite database which consisted of the predictions from our ML model, while our raw data (image dataset) was hosted on S3 bucket.

 **Step 7: Building the Machine Learning**
 We tried a few different machine learning models to figure out the best accuracy for our end goal.